Quick guide: Laser Eye Surgery technology

 An aberrometer is a diagnostic tool used to measure higher-order aberrations — the tiny errors in the eye that affect the finer qualities of vision.
 Some clinics only offer wavefront analysis at an extra cost but we believe it should come as standard.

-Aberrometers work by mapping the surface of the cornea and building a detailed picture of its unique irregularities.
+A wavefront aberrometer works by measuring the light passing through your eye’s optical system (the lens and cornea).
+A map of the imperfections in your eye is produced by comparing the light detected by the device against a perfectly flat baseline.
 The effectiveness of an aberrometer is gauged by how many spots it projects onto the surface.
 The Zeiss WASCA High-resolution Wavefront Aberrometer is special in that it has one of the highest spot density of any other aberrometer, and can, therefore, create a much more accurate profile.

 The Procyon pupillometer measures your pupil size in a range of light conditions and is used to determine your habitual pupil size.
 This ensures the treatment works seamlessly throughout the day and night, and that you avoid any side effects due to improper measurement of pupil dilation.